SwissDataScienceCenter/calamus/CONTRIBUTING.rst

 * Make sure you agree with the license and follow the legal_ matter.
 * The pull request should include tests and must not decrease test coverage.
 * If the pull request adds functionality, the docs should be updated.
-Put your new functionality into a function with a docstring.
+Put your new functionality into a function with a doc string.
 * The pull request should work for Python 3.6, 3.7 and 3.8.
 Check GitHub action builds and make sure that the tests pass for all supported Python versions.

 .. _legal: (https://github.com/SwissDataScienceCenter/documentation/wiki/Legal-matter)